 OUTLINE:

-Everything about Audio Cable Types
+Which Audio Cable Types Should I Choose

 Audio cable, also known as audio connection cable, is a very common cable in life.
 It can transmit audio signals from mobile phones or computers to speakers, and transmit sound signals from TVs to speakers or amplifiers.
 It is an indispensable cable for audio and video entertainment.
 However, many people are confused when buying audio cables: What are the differences between different types of audio cables on the market?
 What kind of audio cable should I use for my device?
 Don't worry, Chipsmall will tell you the answer!